clean-css/clean-css/README.md

 * `processImport` - whether to process `@import` rules
 * `rebase` - set to false to skip URL rebasing
 * `relativeTo` - path to __resolve__ relative `@import` rules and URLs
+* `restructuring` - set to false to disable restructuring in advanced optimizations
 * `root` - path to __resolve__ absolute `@import` rules and __rebase__ relative URLs
 * `roundingPrecision` - rounding precision; defaults to `2`; `-1` disables rounding
 * `shorthandCompacting` - set to false to skip shorthand compacting (default is true unless sourceMap is set when it's false)